lucasvazq/cushead/README.md

 **A CLI that help you to improve the SEO and UX of your websites.**

-_meta-tags, favicons, manifest, robots, browserconfig, sitemap, opensearch_
+Works with: _meta-tags, favicons, manifest, robots, browserconfig, sitemap, opensearch_

 This script edits an html file adding some meta-tags and other stuff for improving the SEO and the UX of your website.
 Also, it generate a lot of useful